 To help meet this need, the Ticonderoga Revitalization Alliance has recently partnered with the school counselors at Ticonderoga High School on a new program to promote career and technical training to young Ticonderoga residents.
 The program consists of several components designed to create new interest in these careers and ultimately put our own residents to work right here in our own community.
 The components are:

-1. Ti-Alliance applied for and received a $95,000 rural business development grant to provide funding for our school budget in the form of tuitions for Ticonderoga High School seniors to attend vocational training through the CV-TEC program in Mineville.
+1. In 2019 Ti-Alliance applied for and received a $95,000 rural business development grant to provide funding for our school budget in the form of tuitions for Ticonderoga High School seniors to attend vocational training through the CV-TEC program in Mineville.
+The grant has been renewed for the 2020/2021 school year for a total of nearly $200,000 of support for vocational education for our students.

 Ticonderoga school counselor Eric Heckman said, “Our partnership with the Ti-Alliance has been nothing but positive.
 With their help, we’ve been able to deploy this Quick Reference Guide in a very short time.
 Now we have all of the important information on one page to help our students pursue careers in the trades.
 As school counselors, we are very excited to have this invaluable additional resource.
 We look forward to continued collaborations with Ti-Alliance. “